awsdocs/aws-elemental-mediastore-user-guide/doc_source/policies-object-lifecycle-view.md

 # Viewing an Object Lifecycle Policy<a name="policies-object-lifecycle-view"></a>

 An object lifecycle policy specifies how long objects should be stored in a container\.

-To view an object lifecycle policy that is attached to a container, use the AWS CLI\.
+**To view an object lifecycle policy \(console\)**

+1. Open the MediaStore console at [https://console\.aws\.amazon\.com/mediastore/](https://console.aws.amazon.com/mediastore/)\.

+1. On the **Containers** page, choose the name of the container that you want to view the object lifecycle policy for\.

+   The container details page appears, with the object lifecycle policy in the **Object lifecycle policy** section\.

 **To view an object lifecycle policy \(AWS CLI\)**
 + In the AWS CLI, use the `get-lifecycle-policy` command: